Information for your stay

 Farewell

-On your departure day, we kindly ask you to check out by 11:00 am so we have enough time to prepare the rooms for our next guests.
+On the day of departure, we kindly ask you to check out by 11:00 am at the latest — so the house can quietly prepare for the next guests.

 Astrid & Günter Kaiser